-Action Code Action Name Performance Measure 3.4.1.1 Update on signage which recognises Traditional Owner (T/O) groups within the shire by including signage on T/O area boundaries Consultation with T/O groups on wording and location of signage. • Installation of signs completed.
+Action Code Action Name Performance Measure 3.4.1.1 Improve signage that identifies key facilities such as sport & aquatic centre, Min Min Encounter/VIC, and Stone House, together with Traditional Owner area boundaries Consultation with T/O groups on wording and location of signage. • Installation of signs completed.
 3.4.1.2 Maintain and improve the experience of tourism attractions by regular maintenance and updating of facilities.
 Upgrading of existing infrastructure completed with program review to be completed when funding available.
-3.4.1.3 What activities have taken place to promote the attractions in Boulia to increase the number of visitors to Boulia through partnerships with other regional tourism providers. ie caravan and camping shows.
+3.4.1.3 Promote attractions in Boulia to increase visitor numbers through partnerships with regional tourism such as The Outback Way and caravan & camping shows.
 Attendance of staff to trade shows and training opportunities.
-3.4.1.4 Continued use of television and other media advertising of the shire including our web site to support council tourist attractions.
-Current activities are All advertising and TV ads reviewed and renewed as necessary for value for money outcomes.
+3.4.1.4 Continued use of television and other media advertising across the Shire's tourist attractions.
+All advertising and TV ads reviewed and renewed as necessary for value for money outcomes.